Sometimes being in the same place for too long can get boring. This is when it’s important to get out and see the sights!

 2. Mirror Lake Scenic Byway

-Your journey will begin in Kamas, where you must grab a bite to eat at the Mirror Lake Diner before hoping in the car.
+Your journey will begin in Kamas, where you must grab a bite to eat at the Mirror Lake Diner before hopping in the car.

 As you make your way along the byway, make sure to drive carefully and watch out for moose.
 They have no respect for the laws of the road.